wp-plugins/dynamic-headers/readme.txt

 Dynamic headers fills a void that has been present for a while in WordPress.
 It is a small, easy to use plugin that allows you to manage what header media is shown on each page/post.
 Unlike some other plugins however, this plugin allows you to use any image file OR a .swf Flash file.
 So you are no longer limited to a certain media type for your headers and you are no longer limited to one site-wide header.
 Enjoy.

+**Important Upgrade Note:** Using the automatic upgrade functionality in WordPress will overwrite your already uploaded header files so be sure to back up `/wp-content/plugins/dynamic-headers/header-images/` before upgrading.
+Once you upgrade you can then just re-upload this directory.
+Sorry for the inconveniece.
+This will be fixed on the next version release.

 **Features:**

 -  Set different headers for each page and post.